Samuel Wesley (poet, died 1735): Notes and references

-This material was originally from the introduction of Augustan Reprint Society's edition of Epistle to a friend concerning poetry (1700) and the Essay on Heroic Poetry (second edition, 1697), volume 5 in the Augustan Reprint series, part of series 2, Essay on Poetry: No. 2, first printed in 1947.
+This material was originally from the introduction of Augustan Reprint Society's edition of An Epistle to a Friend Concerning Poetry (1700) and the Essay on Heroic Poetry (second edition, 1697), volume 5 in the Augustan Reprint series, part of series 2, Essay on Poetry: No. 2, first printed in 1947.
 It was written by Edward Niles Hooker.
 It was published in the US without a copyright notice, which at the time meant it fell into the public domain.